galligiuly/TFM-Which-subreddit-best-fits-my-post/README.md

 The table of comments gives me a huge amount of text that helps me with my purpose.

-Analyzing `number of comments` and `number of unique authors` that write comments give me a filter used to find the most popular subreddits that grow at a specific time during the life of Reddit and remain still active.
+Analyzing `number of comments` and `number of unique authors` that write comments, give me a filter used to find the most popular subreddits that grow at a specific time during the life of Reddit and remain still active.

 #### reddit_posts